Election workspace

 One Parliament, three seat paths.

-The 2026 BARMM Parliamentary Elections fill an 80-seat Parliament through party-representative seats, single-member district seats, and sectoral or reserved seats.
+BARMM elects an 80-seat Parliament through 40 party-representative seats, 32 single-member district seats, and 8 sectoral or reserved seats.
+A parliamentary majority is 41 seats.

 40